13. Distributed Deep Learning

 ../_images/ordered_dist_batch_1.svg

-Now, we’d like two harness two processes, i.e., \(p=2\), in a data parallel way.
-Equally partitioning a minibatch means that every process gets a microbatch with \(\frac{m}{p} = 4\) samples of every minibatch.
-One possible partitioning is illustrated in Fig. 12.2.2.
-Here, the first process works on one half of the minibatch, i.e., it work on the samples with ids 8, 10, 12 and 14.
-Similarly, the second process works on the other half with sample-ids 9, 11, 13 and 15.
+Now we’d like to use two processes, i.e. \(p=2\), in a data-parallel way.
+Equally partitioning a minibatch means that each process gets a microbatch with \(\frac{m}{p} = 4\) samples from each minibatch.
+One possible partitioning is shown in Fig. 13.2.2.
+Here, the first process works on half of the minibatch, i.e. it works on the samples with ids 8, 10, 12 and 14.
+Similarly, the second process works on the other half with sample ids 9, 11, 13 and 15.

 ../_images/shuffled_dist_batch_1.svg